aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-slide/slide-section/_index.md

 After you create a section in a PowerPoint presentation, you may decide to change its name.

-This sample code shows you how to change the name of a section in a presentation in Java using Aspose.Slides:
+This sample code shows you how to change the name of a section in a presentation  using Aspose.Slides:

 ```php
   $pres = new Presentation("pres.pptx");